Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Scan the surrounding WiFi networks.rst

 In this example, we use Ameba to scan available WiFi hotspots in the surroundings, and prints the SSID, encryption type, signal strength information of each detected hotspot.

-First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board" ->
+First, make sure the correct Ameba development board is selected in Arduino IDE :guilabel:`Tools -> Board`

-Open the "ScanNetworks" example in "File" -> "Examples" -> "AmebaWiFi" -> "ScanNetworks":
+Open the "ScanNetworks" example in :guilabel:`File -> Examples -> AmebaWiFi -> ScanNetworks`

 |image01|